TheLope/clue-tags/docs/details/index.md

     1. Options:
         1. Copy contents of one of the provided clue details lists to your clipboard (see *Tags* below)
         2. If you have tags in the *Custom Item Tags* format, please use the <a href="converter">converter</a>
-    2. Prior to importing, if you would like to overwrite your existing Inventory Tag colors, or Ground Items colors, enable the releated options in the plugin configuration shown below
+    2. Prior to importing, if you would like to overwrite your existing Inventory Tag colors, or Ground Items colors, enable the related options in the plugin configuration shown below
         - _Color Legend_: <span class="beginner-color">Beginner</span> <span class="easy-color">Easy</span> <span class="medium-color">Medium</span> <span class="hard-color">Hard</span> <span class="hard-uri-color">Hard Uri</span> <span class="elite-color">Elite</span> <span class="elite-challenge-color">Elite Challenge</span> <span class="master-color">Master</span> <span class="wilderness-color">Wilderness</span>
         - ![Overlay Colors](images/overlay_colors.png)
             - I recommend disabling "Color clue tags" to make these the tags more readable as shown below